Resurrection University’s Masters of Nursing Program is designed to take your nursing degree to the next level.

 MSN for RNs Program

-Nurses who have previously graduated from a nursing diploma program or earned an associated degree in nursing are eligible to pursue accelerated study leading to an MSN degree.
+Nurses who have previously graduated from a nursing diploma program or earned an associated degree in nursing are eligible to pursue study leading to an MSN degree.

 Health Systems Leadership